 Before you decide on scenario planning

 Sometimes futurists do get parts of the future right.
 But even the best extrapolations of the present will miss major events, and they won’t get all the details right.
-Most beliefs about the future prove flawed over time.
+Most beliefs about the future find their flaws exposed over time.
 Scenario planning isn’t about predicting the future.
-Scenario planning focused on developing a sustained ability to imagine a range of possible outcomes based on the possible values for important uncertainties.
+Scenario planning focuses on developing a sustained ability to imagine a range of possible outcomes based on the possible values for important uncertainties.